scarych/jQuery.AJAX/README.md

 * cache:       Enable or disable caching mechanisms
 * context:     Executes form submission and processes responses in context of current form
 * type:        Supports json (default), jsonp (for cross-domain support), xml, script and html data types
+* clickjack:   This enables the X-Frame-Options header which supports the default 'deny' option or 'sameorigin'
+* xss:         Here you can enable/disable (defaults to true) the 'X-XSS-Protection' header to help with XSS attacks
+* proxy:       Enable or disable proxy forwarding from https to http and vice versa.
+Allows http or https.
 * callback:    Optional function used once server recieves encrypted data
 * preCallback: Executes specified function prior to form submission
 * errCallback: Executes specified function when a problem occurs in XMLHttpRequest